Mission Statement and Principles

-USTDA’s Global Procurement Initiative (GPI) educates public officials in emerging markets on how to establish procurement practices and policies that integrate life-cycle cost analysis and best value determination in a fair, transparent manner.
-The GPI helps partner countries acquire high-quality, long-lasting technologies, while building smart, sustainable infrastructure with overall savings to their government.
+USTDA’s Global Procurement Initiative (GPI) educates public officials in emerging markets on how to establish procurement practices and policies that integrate life–cycle cost analysis and best value determination in a fair, transparent manner.
+The GPI helps countries acquire high-quality, long-lasting technologies, while building smart, sustainable infrastructure with overall savings to their government.
 These procurement methods also open markets to greater international competition.
 At the heart of the GPI are six key principles that guide all activities and assistance.